KeithRussel/shopit/README.md

 # Shopit

-Shotit is a custom ecommerce site built in using Reactjs, Nodejs, & Express.
+Shopit is a custom ecommerce site built in using Reactjs, Nodejs, & Express.
 Check the [sample link](https://shopitapp.herokuapp.com/)

 ![](shopti.gif)